Like this post? Help us by sharing it!

 1. Sumo is a religious ritual

-2. The rules of the match
+2. Hands down: the rules of the match

 Interestingly, the match can also end if one of the wrestlers loses his mawashi, or loincloth – in which case the de-loinclothed wrestler is disqualified.
 More interestingly still, this rule was only adopted after Japan began to take on European (read: prudish) attitudes toward nudity.